 This Court agrees with the Wentworth court in finding that Maine's automatic tax foreclosure statute, 36 M.R.S.A § 943, does not establish reasonably equivalent value for the purposes of 11 U.S.C. § 548.
-The Court is mindful of the Town's argument that this determination may inject uncertainty in the automatic tax foreclosure process which apparently is the most commonly used method for collecting delinquent real estate taxes in Maine.
+The Court is mindful of the argument by Mr. Ames and the Town that this determination may inject uncertainty in the automatic tax foreclosure process which apparently is the most commonly used method for collecting delinquent real estate taxes in Maine.
 However, the Bankruptcy Code's fraudulent transfer prohibitions do not exempt municipal taxing authorities, rather they manifest the intention to "provide a comprehensive scheme to ensure fair and ratable distribution [of debtors' assets] among creditors in accordance with the priorities established by Congress."
 In re Yourelo Your Full-Service Relocation Corp., 2020 WL 6972549 at 6.
-Accordingly, the Amended Complaint properly states a claim for relief under Count III and the Town's Motion will be denied.
+Accordingly, the Amended Complaint properly states a claim for relief under Count III and the Motions for Judgment will be denied.